 Design & Connectivity

 The Acer KG251QF design consists of ultra-thin and glossy black plastics.
 Unfortunately, the stand is tilt-only but you can remove the base and mount the screen on a third-party stand using 100 x 100mm VESA pattern.

-Connectivity includes an HDMI, a Dual-Link DVI, and a DisplayPort.
+Connectivity includes HDMI, Dual-Link DVI, and DisplayPort.
 Keep in mind that the HDMI port of the Acer KG251QF maxes out at 120Hz.
 There are also two 4W speakers and a headphones jack available.

 Price & Similar Monitors